-3).
-Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.

-4).
-Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems.
+- 3).
+Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - 4).
+Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems. - 5).

-5).
 Radioactive contaminants that can be naturallyoccurring or be the result of oil and gas production and mining activities.

 Groundwater from OWS wells contains manganese, a naturally occurring metal which is removed through oxidation and filtration at the OWS Treatment Plant.
-Manganese was not detected in the filter-effluent during 2022.
+Manganese was not detected at the or above the reporting level in the filter-effluent during 2023.
 Lake Casitas has no industrial water runoff and limited urban runoff as few residents still live in the immediate watershed.
-There is no oil or gas production in our watershed and one rock guarry mine is located in the indirect watershed upstream of the Robles Diversion Canal.
+There is no oil or gas production in our watershed and one rock quarry mine is located in the indirect watershed upstream of the Robles Diversion Canal.
 Radiological monitoring results for OWS and CMWD sources are below the reporting detection limit.